(Star Wars: Episode VI--)Return of the Jedi Special Edition (PG) BUY on Amazon:Poster!

 something more conventional.

-Private Parts (R) BUY THE:Poster!
+Private Parts (R) BUY on Amazon:Poster!

 Betty Thomas's long-awaited, enormously entertaining film of "shock